karllhughes/learn/_posts/2020-12-19-course-creation-tools.md

 - **[eHow](http://www.ehow.com/write-for-ehow/)** ($0) - While you must be accepted as a contributor, writing for eHow might be a good way to show others that you're a leader in your industry or niche.

+- **[eWebinar](https://ewebinar.com/)** ($49) - eWebinar is an automated webinar solution, set on a schedule, which combines pre-recorded video with real-time interactions and live chat to deliver an engaging experience for attendees.
+It’s used by many businesses for streamlining sales, onboarding, and training.

 -----

 What other course creators have you tried?
 [Email me](mailto:karl@draft.dev) to share your suggestions.